Outdoor mask mandate a challenge for Oregon State Fair

 That included Kayla Sattler, there with a couple of unmasked friends.

 “I am fully vaccinated, why should I need a mask?
 I did my part, I got vaccinated.
-I should get to choose whether I wear a mask or not," said Sattler.
+I should get to choose whether I wear a mask or not," Sattler said.

 Nearby, signs pointed out a coronavirus vaccine clinic happening inside Cascade Hall.
 Unlike the mask mandate, vaccinations were going smoothly.
 Health care workers have been vaccinating 50 to 60 people a day since Friday.